pinuke/H-ELF/README.md

 Numeric IP address and optional port specifier.

 ## Acknowledgments
-Robert Thau provided useful advice and some code.
-John Mallery and Roger Hurwitz helped develop many of the ideas.
+Robert Thau provided useful advice and some code in the original extended logfile format specification.
+John Mallery and Roger Hurwitz helped develop many of the ideas in the original extended logfile format specification.

 ## References